By Santi - Head Van Engineer - February 10, 2026

 Structural and rust points

 Inspect wheel wells, rocker panels, and underbody seams.
-Look for prior repair evidence and check for corrosion around mounting points.
+Look for prior repair signs and check for rust around mounting points.

 Service history and common mechanical failure signs

 Request complete service records.
-On diesels check injection and turbo history, and on gasoline engines verify timing and cooling systems.
-Listen for abnormal noises and validate that emissions systems and DEF components are functioning.
+On diesels check injection and turbo history, and on gas motors verify timing and cooling systems.
+Listen for odd noises and confirm that emissions systems and DEF parts are working.

 Electrical system checks for prior conversions

-Check wiring quality, fuse labeling, battery mounting, and ventilation for battery compartments.
-Poorly executed electrical work is one of the most common issues on converted vans.
+Check wiring quality, fuse labels, battery mounting, and airflow for battery compartments.
+Poorly done electrical work is one of the most common issues on converted vans.

 Tires, brakes, and suspension inspection tips